 Our conversation had reached its climax, I remember thinking.
 There was no where for me to hide.
 So I said nothing.
 Thankfully a Eurostar announcement broke the silence.
 “Mesdames et hommes gentils.
 Bienvenue à Paris.
 Nous arriverons au Gard De Nord dans quelques minutes.
 Assurez-vous de récupérer vos affaires avant de partir.
 Bonne journée” I gathered my belongings, readying myself to exit at Gard De Nord.

-“Do you know the story of Adam and Eve and the Garden of Eden, very well?”
+“Do you know the story of Adam and Eve and the Garden of Eden?”
 I asked.
 Adam nodded tucking his hanky into his pocket.
 “You know, God fashioned Adam from dust.
 He told him to eat freely from all the trees in the garden except the Tree of Knowledge.”

 “Did he?
 Fancy that,” Adam smirked.